hungnmai/txt2kw_training/README.md

 * file_train: The path to the text file containing the training data.
 * temp_data_folder: Folder to save generated training data.

-Currently, train_batch_size is set as 96 to fit GPU: 16GB Tesla T4 (free colab GPU), If you have bigger GPU, you can try bigger value to reduce the training time.
+Currently, train_batch_size is set as 96 to fit GPU 16GB Tesla T4 (free colab GPU), If you have bigger GPU, you can try bigger value to reduce the training time.
 Basically, you should only change the <b>file_train, model_dir and temp_data_folder</b> if you don't understand other parameters.
 This created json file will be the parameter for ``python train_bart.py``

 #### 2.3 Training model